New developer committed to Strathcona Hotel renewal | CBC News

 This month marks 16 years since a fire destroyed three historic buildings located a block away.
 Two years later, a blaze tore through the Hub Cigar store, a building dating back to 1894.

-Klassen said saving the heritage buildings that are left, the hotel included, is an important way of maintaining the neighbourhood's character and appeal.
+Klassen said saving the heritage buildings that are left — like the Strathcona Hotel — is an important way of maintaining the neighbourhood's character and appeal.

 Fire concerns actually prompted the then-newly formed Town of Strathcona to pass an ordinance barring the construction of wood-framed buildings in 1902.